brunokoga/pathfinder-markdown/prd_markdown/magicItems/wondrousItems.md

 Wondrous items with charges can never be intelligent.

-<caption>Extradimensional Spaces</caption>| A number of spells and magic items utilize extradimensional spaces, such as _rope trick_, a _bag of holding_, a _handy haversack_, and a _portable hole_.
+[Extradimensional Spaces]| A number of spells and magic items utilize extradimensional spaces, such as _rope trick_, a _bag of holding_, a _handy haversack_, and a _portable hole_.
 These spells and magic items create a tiny pocket space that does not exist in any dimension.
 Such items do not function, however, inside another extradimensional space.
 If placed inside such a space, they cease to function until removed from the extradimensional space.
 For example, if a _bag of holding_ is brought into a_ rope trick_, the contents of the _bag of holding_ become inaccessible until the _bag of holding_ is taken outside the _rope trick_.
 The only exception to this is when a_ bag of holding_ and a _portable hole_ interact, forming a rift to the Astral Plane, as noted in their descriptions. |

 **Amulet of Mighty Fists**